silnrsi/font-awami/README.txt

 Thank you for your interest in the Awami Nastaliq font.
 We hope you find it useful!

-The Awami Nastaliq font does not contain complete coverage of all the characters defined in Unicode for Arabic script.
-The font is intended to contain all the characters required for use by languages which use this Nastaliq-style.

 Awami Nastaliq is a Nastaliq-style Arabic script font supporting a wide variety of languages of Southwest Asia, including but not limited to Urdu.
 This font is aimed at minority language support.
 This makes it unique among Nastaliq fonts.

+Awami means "of the people", "of the common population" or "public".

-It does not contain complete coverage of all the characters defined in Unicode for Arabic script.
-However, it should contain all the characters required for languages using this style.
+The Awami Nastaliq font does not provide complete coverage of all the characters defined in Unicode for Arabic script.
+Because the font style is specifically intended for languages using the Nastaliq style of southwest Asia, the character set for this font is aimed at those languages.

-Font smarts are implemented using only the Graphite technology.
-A number of glyph variations are accessible through font features available via the Graphite technology.
-This font does not use the OpenType technology.
+This font makes use of state-of-the-art font technologies to support complex typographic issues.
+Font smarts have been implemented using  Graphite only.
+We have no current plans to support OpenType.

 Awami Nastaliq is released under the SIL Open Font License.
 Awami is a trademark of SIL International.